The-Blockchain-Company/quibitous/testing/silica/README.md

 ## Cli

-For tester convenience, thor also provides cli, which can be used as wallet app for testing purposes.
+For tester convenience, silica also provides cli, which can be used as wallet app for testing purposes.

 For example:

 ### 1. Importing new wallet:

 ```
-thor wallets import --password 1234 --alias Dariusz .\secret.key
+silica wallets import --password 1234 --alias Dariusz .\secret.key
 ```

 ### 2. Setting wallet as default:

 ```
-thor wallets use Dariusz
+silica wallets use Dariusz
 ```

 ### 3. Retrieving wallet state:

 ```
-thor wallets status
+silica wallets status
 ```
 NOTICE:  lack of --alias parameter as we set default wallet alias before